tensorflow/tensorflow/tensorflow/contrib/go/README.md

 ##### Python Graph generated and executed on Go

-This is just an example that shows how to interact with the provided API.
+This example shows how to interact with the provided API.

-In order to generate a valid Graph you can use the next Python code:
+In order to generate a valid Graph, you can use the next Python code:

 ```python
 import tensorflow as tf